Severson-Group/docs.amdc.dev/source/getting-started/tutorials/autogen/index.md

 ### Integration with AMDC

-Now, the user needs to update the user C code developed in the ["Voltage Source Inverter" tutorial](../vsi/index.md) to incorporate the autogen code generated from Simulink.
+Now, the user needs to update the user C code developed in the ["Voltage Source Inverter" tutorial](../vsi/index.md) to incorporate the Autogen code generated from Simulink.
 Specifically, this requires modifying `task_controller_clear`, `task_controller_init`, and `task_controller_callback` functions.
 Within the callback function, the control task executes the developed code at a fixed sampling interval, and the following items need to be included:

 1. Populate inputs, such as constant values or sampled sensor data.
 The input variables are defined with `_U` suffix (e.g.,  `generateDuty_U`).
 2. Call the controller step function